recodehive/Scrape-ML/README.md

    Link to [`Semi-supervised-sequence-learning-Project'](https://github.com/sanjay-kv/Semi-supervised-sequence-learning-Project)
    Follow these instructions on [how to fork a repository](https://help.github.com/en/articles/fork-a-repo)

+2. **Clone the repository**
-2. **Clone the repository to your local machine.**
+- Clone the repository to your local machine using SSH:
-   - using SSH
 ```
 git clone git@github.com:your-username/Semi-supervised-sequence-learning-Project.git
 ```
-   or
-   - using HTTPS
+-or using HTTPS:
 ```
 https://github.com/your-username/Semi-supervised-sequence-learning-Project.git
 ```